 We collected the data from mobile web access.
 Mobile web usage should be the most unbiased as the web is used on every device, among young and old users, low income and high income, globally in every country, social media users, shoppers, news readers, sports fanatics, men and women: they all use the mobile web daily.
 Download the comprehensive mobile device listing for mobile app testing.

 Our data is collected from web usage data and is based on global web traffic data from hundreds of thousands of websites based on the user agent information.
 Based on this you can get your test device matrix in order.

 Naturally, it’s easy to say that the comparison of Android and iOS devices is straightforward and most media does the comparison based on Samsung Galaxy and Apple iPhone latest versions.
 But if you look at some this data provided about the failures, there are lots of differences when it comes to both, Android and iOS devices.
 Among Android phone vendors, Samsung handsets experienced the highest rate of failures at 43% globally.
 The Galaxy S6 was the handset that experienced issues most commonly in Samsung’s device roster, while the iPhone 6 experienced the most malfunctions of all of Apple’s smartphones.

 Interested in Full Detailed Report with Device Listings?

-We have gone through all data and we have break down the data based on countries and what are the most popular device models used.
+We have gone through all the data and we have broken down the data based on countries and what are the most popular device models used.
 If you need more information, or if you want us to deliver the report to you in Excel format, please contact our sales (sales at bitbar.com) and we’ll be happy the share all data + findings with you.
 You can also download the report from mobile app testing resources page.

 Happy Testing folks!